bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 `tANS <https://en.wikipedia.org/wiki/Asymmetric_numeral_systems#Tabled_variant_(tANS)>`__
 or the tabled variant.
 In this variation, we build a finite state machine (i.e. table) to pre-compute all the calculations we would have done in rANS.
-This has a bit more upfront cost but will make the encoding/decoding much faster, the need for multiplications.
+This has a bit more upfront cost but will make the encoding/decoding much faster without the need for multiplications.

 Another extension of tANS is the ability to encrypt in the algorithm.
 Since we're building a table, we don't really need to maintain Equation 14-16 but